jasLogic/mipea/README.md

 which makes use of DMA and PWM to archieve a **very** accurate pulse without CPU usage.

-## Sources and useful documentation
+## Sources and useful Documentation

 * bcm2835_peripherals.h and bcm2835_peripherals.c are highly inspired by [Pieter Jan](http://pieter-jan.com/)'s ["Low Level Programming of the Raspberry Pi in C"](http://pieter-jan.com/node/15).
 * [BCM2835 ARM Peripherals Datasheet](https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf)